-On the long run a sustainable approach to business is more rewarding than only going for a quick harvest: if greed prevails, sustainability is at risk.
-Where this can lead to, can easily be explained by any farmer who is running the farm, which he inherited from his great-grandfathers.
+On the long run, a sustainable approach to business is more rewarding than only going for a quick harvest: if greed prevails, sustainability is at risk.
+Where this can lead to, can easily be explained by any farmer who is running a farm, which he inherited from his great-grandfathers.

-Temptation is huge though, to only focus on the biggest possible harvest.
-In the end the only thing which counts are the fruits (of labor) – it’s all about the apples.
+The temptation is huge though, to only focus on the biggest possible harvest.
+In the end, the only thing which counts is the fruits (of labour) – it’s all about the apples!

-The shock was a fundamental one, when I ran into his garden one day in the fall: all apple trees were lying on the ground, the fresh cut flesh of their stems were glowing in contrast to the grey mud that once was our playing ground.
+The shock was a fundamental one when I ran into his garden one day in the fall: all apple trees were lying on the ground, the fresh cut flesh of their stems was glowing in contrast to the grey mud that once was our playing ground.